dmstern/likers-blocker/README.md

 - You get a list of all users that are about to be blocked.
 - Confirm and wait for the sucess message.
 - ✔ DONE.
 All the collected likers of the tweet are blocked. 😇

-## Constraints

-- For big lists of likers (hundrets and more), not _all_ likers are blocked, we can only collect those who are visible in the list from twitter.

 ## Known Issues and ToDos